element-hq/ess-helm/DEVELOPERS.md

 will then create a version bump the PR; the new version number will increment only the patch version vs the tag and suffix with `-dev`.

-The draft release can then be editted to adjust the release notes before being published.
+The draft release can then be edited to adjust the release notes before being published.

 The tarball artifact will be attached to the release.
-The OCI artifact will be available at `oci://ghrc.io/element-hq/ess-helm:<tag>`
+The OCI artifact will be available at `oci://ghcr.io/element-hq/ess-helm:<tag>`

 ### Matrix tools